johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-2/index.md

 {{< /note >}}

-#### Installation instructions
+#### Using IPF images in WinUAE

-To use IPF disk images in WinUAE, you'll need to download the CAPS plugin from the [SPS website](http://www.softpres.org/download) and copy it into your WinUAE root directory.
-The plugin has both 32-bit and 64-bit variants; the 32-bit plugin will only work with 32-bit WinUAE, and vice versa.
+To use IPF images, you'll need to download the CAPS plugin from the [SPS website](http://www.softpres.org/download) and copy it into your WinUAE root directory.
+The plugin has 32-bit and 64-bit variants;
+the 32-bit plugin will only work with 32-bit WinUAE, and vice versa.

 1. Download version 5.1 of the IPF support library for Windows from the [SPS download page](http://www.softpres.org/download).
 Both the 32-bit and 64-bit versions reference the same ZIP file, so it doesn't matter which one you download.